starbops/blog/blog/_posts/2021-08-09-inlets-the-cloud-native-tunnel.md

 `inlets-pro` is the main program where the magic happened.
 Basically it has two
 modes: TCP and HTTP.
 Both the server side and the client side run with the same program, but with different subcommands.
-Then what's the differences between Inlets **PRO** and Inlets **OSS**?

-Inlets OSS has now been replaced by Inlets PRO.
-The OSS version is archived and no longer maintained.
-The good news is, with the PRO version, whatever you send over the tunnel **gets encrypted** in transit through the built-in TLS encryption.
+Whatever you send over the tunnel between the server and the client **gets encrypted** in transit through the built-in TLS encryption.
 This is done automatically.
 A bonus feature is that you do not have to expose your services on the Internet, so can use Inlets like a VPN or SSH tunnel.

 ### Architecture